rbarazzutti/gitinfo2-latexmk/README.md

 # Known-bugs
-- The root of your project needs to be the root of your git repository (due to `gitinfo2`'s design)
+- Currently none.
+Please report!

 # PDF documentation
-Simply download the [PDF manual](https://github.com/rbarazzutti/gitinfo2-latexmk/blob/doc/readme-v0.2.0.pdf) of `gitinfo2-latexmk` .
+Simply download the [PDF manual](https://github.com/rbarazzutti/gitinfo2-latexmk/blob/doc/readme-v0.2.1.pdf) of `gitinfo2-latexmk` .
 This PDF document contains more-or-less the content of this README.

 # Change log
 - v0.1.0 first release (tested with TeXlive2017 on Debian Linux and on OSX)
 - v0.2.0 support for Windows
+- v0.2.1 works in sub-directories too